Your 2023 Action Plan

 If you’re stuck in the revolving debt cycle it’s worth looking at your options to get yourself out of the never ending spinning wheel.

 Credit card interest rates can change with little notice.
 If you’re carrying a credit card balance, changing rates will impact how much you’re paying every month.
 Moreover, that high balance is impacting your credit utilization ratio (an important credit score factor!) and that could be dragging your credit score down, ultimately impacting your ability to qualify for affordable credit in the future.

 Pledge to pay off your debts now and you’ll be able to keep more money in your wallet to spend on what’s important to you.
 Plus, it can help improve your credit score.

 One path that has helped millions of credit card holders escape the revolving debt cycle is consolidating that debt with a personal loan.
-Consolidating your debt with a fixed low-interest personal loan may not only save you money, but also give you the relief of streamlining your finances and knowing a clear pay off date that you can circle on your calendar.
+Consolidating your debt with a fixed-rate personal loan may not only save you money, but also give you the relief of streamlined finances and a clear payoff date.

 3. Commit to Better Money Habits